DescLending-Project/blockchain-prototyping-sose2025/tlsn-verifier/README.md

 This service verifies the authenticity of TLSNotary proofs, which are cryptographic proofs that demonstrate a TLS connection occurred with specific data exchanged.
 The verifier runs inside a TEE, ensuring that verification cannot be tampered with.
 TLSN proof verification takes approximately ±14 ms in the TEE.

 ## Key Derivation and Generation Process
-The verifier running inside a Trusted Execution Environment (TEE) generates a fresh **EC key pair** using a deterministic derivation process:
+The verifier running inside a Trusted Execution Environment (TEE) generates a fresh **EC key pair** using a deterministic derivation process from `:

 1. The verifier sends a `DeriveKey` request to the TEE's secure API:
     ```http